 11. Put a casserole in the freezer.

 While at first glance this seems like a weird pre-trip priority, your exhausted, jet-lagged self will be eternally thankful.
-The last thing you will want to do when you get home from an epic vacation is worry about buying groceries and cooking.
+When you get home from an epic vacation, you don’t want to worry about buying groceries and cooking.

 12. Wash your sheets and make your bed.